 Advancement Via Individual Determination

-AVID’s mission is to close the opportunity gap by preparing all students for college readiness and success in a global society.
+AVID’s mission is prepare students for college readiness and success in a global society.
 Learn more about AVID in our schools from students and staff by clicking the links below for each school.
-WSD3 is committed to preparing our students well after graduation.
+Widefield School District 3 currently has Advanced Via Individual Determination (AVID) at Venetucci Elementary, Webster Elementary, Watson Junior High and Mesa Ridge High School.
+WSD3 is committed to preparing our students well after graduation through our academic programs.

 WHAT MAKES AN AVID CLASSROOM UNIQUE?